 Provide direct supervision (one on one, within arm's reach) to riders while grooming, tacking, mounting or dismounting.
 Ensure that riders are following safety protocol, especially while on the ground around horses.
 Be mindful that children in particular are likely to go in a horse's blind spots, such as under the neck.
-Directly them in how to safely move around a horse.
+All riders must wear a helmet and belt around the horses.

-Tying a Horse
+■ Tying a Horse

 Only tie by the halter with a lead rope, never by reins or anything attached to a bit/bridle.
 Tie only in designated places using a quick release knot (slip knot).
 Tying too short may cause a horse to panic and pull.
 Tying too long could cause a horse to step through the loop and injure himself.
+Do not leave the horse unattended unless secure, and never leave reins dangling.